dpetrini/nova/README.md

 It is totally based in callbaks to insert new features like AUC accounting and plots for instance.

+There is available an example of Base callback usage.
+More examples and features will be added soon.

 # Clone the repository and setup
  ```
  git clone https://github.com/dpetrini/nova.git